JimGilmore/dobbscoin-source/doc/gitian-building.md

 make sure that the build is deterministic.
 Creating the images will take a while, but only has to be done once.

-Execute the following as user `debian`:
+Execute the following as user `ubuntu`:

 ```bash
 cd gitian-builder